The English Language is Impossible

 The phrase “I’m sorry” can mean dramatically different things that are easily confused.

-However, there’s also the true expression of regret and guilt as in when I ate all the cookies when Mom said I was only allowed to have one.
-Busted by Mom, I’ve been shamed and am apologizing to my cookie-less siblings with “I’m sorry”.
-This is an actual admission of guilt, blame, and regret.
+However, there’s also the true expression of regret and guilt as in when I ate all the cookies when Mom had said I was only allowed to have one.
+Busted by Mom, I’ve been shamed and am apologizing to my hungry and cookie-less siblings with “I’m sorry”.
+This was an actual admission of guilt, blame, and regret.
+To this day, I feel guilty about pigging all the freshly-baked cookies that one time!

 How is a teacher supposed to get her elementary school students to understand these nuances of meaning when such a critical word has such a range of frequently confused meanings?